iashorokhov/iashorokhov/README.md

 ## Hi there 👋

 My name's Ilia Shorokhov.
-I am Data Scientist, Team Leader and Mentor.
+I am Projects Manager, Data Scientist and Mentor.

 ## About me
 - Working at Avito